 What is Evaporative Air Conditioning?

-Evaporative cooling systems are a popular form of air conditioning which use the process of evaporation to cool rooms.
-Water in the system takes energy from the warm air to evaporate; as the air loses energy it cools down and is sent back into the room.
+Evaporative air conditioning systems are a popular form of air conditioning which use the process of evaporation to cool rooms.

 Water is circulated through the system and evaporates as it takes energy from the warm air.
 This cools down the air but also increases humidity (the amount of water in the air).

-Because there is a limit to how much water the air can hold, evaporative air conditioning systems work best when your room starts with a low humidity (a low amount of water in the air).
-The higher the humidity of the air in your room, the less effective the system is.
+Because there is a limit to how much water the air can hold, evaporative air conditioning systems work best when your room has a low humidity (a low amount of water in the air) to begin with.
+The higher the humidity of the air in your room, the less effective the system will be.

-Additionally, evaporative systems requires a source of ventilation and work best when outside windows or doors are left open to allow fresh air to enter the house.
+Additionally, evaporative air conditioning systems require a source of ventilation and work best when outside windows or doors are left open to allow fresh air to enter the house.

 Evaporative, Ducted or Split System Air Conditioning?

-Evaporative air conditioning systems are just one option, other popular options include ducted systems and split system air conditioning systems.
+Evaporative air conditioning systems are just one option, with other popular options including split system air conditioning and ducted systems.

 Evaporative air conditioning systems have three main advantages:

-- Cost-Effective Air Conditioning – Evaporative air conditioning systems require far less electricity than other methods of air conditioning.
+- Cost-Effective Air Conditioning – They require far less electricity than other methods of air conditioning.
 They do also require water, but in most cases, the cost-per-hour will still be as much as 80% lower or more.

-- Reduced Initial Costs – Evaporative systems are mechanically simpler and therefore cheaper, which means you can get air conditioning installed for less.
+- Reduced Initial Costs – They are mechanically simpler and therefore cheaper, which means you can get this type of air conditioning installed for less.

-- Great for Ventilation – Evaporative systems help move fresh air around the building more effectively.
+- Great for Ventilation – These systems help move fresh air around the building more effectively.

 And several disadvantages:

-- Poor Performance in High Humidity – The more humid the conditions, the less the system is able to cool down the air.
-This makes them unreliable in some situations.
+- Poor Performance in High Humidity – The more humid the conditions, the less the evaporative air conditioning system is able to cool down the air.
+This can make them unreliable in some situations.

-- Greater Need for Maintenance – Evaporative systems require more maintenance than other systems.
+- Greater Need for Maintenance – These systems require more maintenance than other aircon systems.

-- Use Huge Amounts of Water – Evaporative systems use up to 100 litres of water per hour..
+- Use Huge Amounts of Water – It is possible for evaporative air conditioning systems to use up to 100 litres of water per hour.

-A split-system air conditioner has part of the system outside the building and part inside the room, which helps to keep heat outside the building.
+A split system air conditioner has part of the system outside the building and part of it inside the room, which helps to keep heat outside the building.

-Split-system air conditioning is ideal for zoning and for smaller properties where ducted air conditioning is not an option, although with a higher aesthetic impact than ducted systems.
+Split system air conditioning is ideal for zoning and for smaller properties where ducted air conditioning is not an option, despite the fact that they have a higher aesthetic impact than ducted systems.

 Evaporative Air Conditioning vs Ducted Air Conditioning

-A ducted air conditioning system is similar to a split system, except that the entire cooling system is concealed in a hard-to-see area (often in the roof space) and cool air is directed to different areas of the property using ducts.
+A ducted air conditioning system is similar to a split system air conditioner, except that the entire cooling system is concealed in a hard-to-see area (often in the roof space) and cool air is directed to different areas of the property using ducts.

-Compared to an evaporative system, a ducted air conditioning system is significantly less obtrusive and far better for cooling an entire building – it’s easy to maintain the same temperature across the entire property with just one control system.
-It is also more effective in humid environments and doesn’t use water (although electricity costs will be higher).
+Compared to an evaporative air conditioning system, a ducted air conditioning system is significantly less obtrusive and far better for cooling an entire building.
+This means it’s easy to maintain the same temperature across the entire property with just one controlled system.
+It is also more effective in humid environments and does not use water (although electricity costs will be higher).

-The main disadvantages to using a ducted system is that the initial installation costs more and the space requirement for fitting the required ducting can limit your options.
+However, the main disadvantages to using a ducted system is that the initial installation costs more and that the space requirement for fitting the ducting can limit your options.

-The running costs for evaporative air conditioning systems depend upon both the cost of electricity and the cost of water and so may vary according to the time of day.
+The running costs for evaporative air conditioning systems in Perth depend upon both the cost of electricity and the cost of water, and as such may vary according to the time of day.

 Installing Evaporative Air Conditioning Systems

-Typically, evaporative air conditioning systems require slightly more maintenance than other types of air conditioning system.
-We recommend users have their systems serviced regularly to ensure they run at optimum efficiency.
+Typically, evaporative air conditioning systems require slightly more maintenance than other types of air conditioning systems.
+We recommend that users have their systems serviced regularly to ensure they run at optimum efficiency.